Jerome Caminada: Life

 Caminada retired in 1899, and became a private detective, an estate agent, and a Manchester city councillor for Openshaw between 1907 and 1910.
 He died in 1914 at his home in Moss Side at the age of 70, as a result of injuries he had received in a bus accident in North Wales the previous year.
 He is buried in Manchester's Southern Cemetery.

 Angela Buckley, a British historian and trustee of the Society of Genealogists, claims that the Victorian-era detective who featured in Sir Arthur Conan Doyle's novels was based on Jerome Caminada's life.

 “Caminada became a national figure at just the time that Sherlock Holmes was being created.
 There are so many parallels that it is clear Doyle was using parts of this real character for his," Buckley was quoted by the Telegraph as saying.

 Dubbed 'the Garibaldi of Detectives', Caminada rose to prominence in the mid-1880s, shortly before Doyle's debut Holmes novel, A Study in Scarlet, and during his time as an investigator is said to have helped imprison 1,225 criminals.

 The detective died in 1914 aged 69 – the year the last Holmes book was published.

 Family

 Caminada married Amelia Wainhouse in the Church of the Holy Name on Oxford Road Chorlton-on-Medlock in 1881.
 Two children survived into adulthood.

 Writings

 Caminada wrote the first volume of his autobiography anonymously as Twenty-Five Years of Detective Life in 1895, dedicating the book to the then Chief Constable of the Manchester City Police.
 Following his retirement, he published a second volume under his own name in 1901.
 Selected highlights of both volumes were republished in 1994 as Caminada – Crime Buster (ISBN 1-874358-13-3).

+Portrayals

+The Confessions of Caminada, an audio drama about Caminada's involvement with the Manchester Cab Murder, was broadcast on BBC Radio 4 in 2013.
+George Costigan played Caminada, and the script was by Christopher Reason.